Knackkk/Mono-Client/README.md

 # Mono client

-Buildable src reconstructed from the clean Phobos 1.9.0 jar.
+Buildable src reconstructed from the Mono jar.
 Full buildable and functional, jar in releases is built from this clean src.